-These gluten free Butternut Squash Muffins have only 7 ingredients…and one of them is optional!
-They're simple, quick, delicious & healthy.
+These Butternut Squash Muffins are a delicious paleo muffin recipe.
+The best part?
+Only 7 ingredients…and one of them is optional!

 Butternut Squash Muffins (Gluten Free)